Rare disease aren't rare.

 Well, they are rare, at least on a disease-by-disease basis.
 In the United States, a rare disease is officially defined as any disease that affects fewer than 200,000 people in the country, or about 1 in 1,500.
 (Other countries vary, but only slightly.)
 Some are quite well known, such as amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), but all affect relatively few individuals.

 In aggregate, however, the numbers add up.
-Recent research progress has expanded how many are diagnosable, and there now are about 7,000 recognized diseases.
+Recent research progress has expanded how many are diagnosable, and there now more than 7,000 recognized diseases.
 As a result, are quite common, with incidence estimates ranging up to 1 in 10 people.
 They cover a huge range of severities, symptoms and causes too, from devastating neuromuscular diseases like ALS to behavioral disorders to fungal infections.

 A high percentage of them are genetic diseases, many of which affect children.
 On the excellent NIH rare disease website, the genetic disease list literally covers A to Z: Aagenaes syndrome to Zygodactyly.
 Now, with modern sequencing and analysis methods, researchers and clinicians are often able to pinpoint not only the exact gene(s) affected, but in many cases the exact mutation(s) underlying disease symptoms in an individual.